Ongoing Work

 We help people who’ve been beaten by the cops, mistreated in prison, denied their constitutional right to counsel, and much more.
 The common thread is that all of them come up against one or more “anti-accountability” doctrines—legal rules that prevent civil-rights plaintiffs with good claims from having their day in court.

 McCrae v.
 City of Salem.
 Our client, a college student and track star, was peacefully protesting the murder of George Floyd when a police officer shot her in the eye and ended her athletic career.
 A jury awarded her a million dollars in damages.
 Then came the rub: After trial, the district court decided that the officer should get qualified immunity and our client should get bupkis.
 We’re fighting to get back what the jury said she was owed.
-Read our brief here.
+Read more at our McCrae case page.

 Hurst v.
 Dayton.
 The “Bivens” doctrine is what lets you sue federal agents for violating your constitutional rights.
 Without it, federal agents could beat protesters, assault prisoners, and intimidate journalists with absolute impunity.
 Problem is, the Supreme Court has been cutting away at Bivens for decades, including in a big case in June 2022.
 But it’s always said that the “core” of Bivens—which includes lawsuits for prisoner mistreatment—remains intact.
 In this lawsuit, we’re asking the Ninth Circuit to confirm that our client, an inmate in federal prison, can sue a prison nurse who refused to treat his injuries.
 Read our brief here.